metalivedev/www.docker.io/_pages/getting-started.md

     <br style="clear: both">
 </ul>

-Please note that Docker is currently under heavy developement.
-It should not be used production (yet).
+Please note that Docker is currently under heavy development.
+It should not be used in production (yet).

 {% endblock %}